oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

 > This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
-> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
+> - For system-wide installations: `. /opt/intel/oneapi/setvars.sh`
 > - For private installations: ` . ~/intel/oneapi/setvars.sh`
 > - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
 >